 About the President

-President Schwarz arrived at Purchase during a challenging time—financial crisis; faculty, staff, and student disengagement and disenchantment; and fragmentation among both academic and professional units.
+President Schwarz arrived at Purchase as acting president in 2001 during a challenging time—financial crisis; faculty, staff, and student disengagement and disenchantment; and fragmentation among both academic and professional units.
 He immediately embarked on multiple initiatives to engage the entire college toward a common goal: the success of the Purchase College student.
 Included among the initiatives was a significant administrative restructuring program that added two new cabinet-level positions and a new strategic framework to restore fiscal health, re-energize faculty and student governance, and enhance collaboration between administration, faculty, and students.

 Environmental and social responsibility are embedded in the college’s brand, as well as its mission statement.
 In 2007, President Schwarz signed the “American College and University Presidents’ Climate Commitment,” in which he promised that Purchase College will follow a timeline and take certain steps to achieve climate neutrality.
 The renovation of the central campus plaza, new campus buildings and residences, as well as modifications and renovations to existing structures, reflects this commitment.
 As noted in the Princeton Review, Purchase College is now one of the 268 greenest campuses in the United States.